mogranjm/VenueTrain/README.md

 ## Feature: Train types
 Add the ability to define a lunch train, meeting train, coffee train, beer train (you get the idea).

+    Requires Upgrade: Multiple tickets
+    Allow users to board more than one train at a time

 ## Feature: Change destination
 Ability to change destination once created